gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: pragma Debug_Policy

-Debug pragmas are enabled using either the :switch:`-gnata` switch that also controls assertions, or with a separate Debug_Policy pragma.
+You can enable debug pragmas using either the :switch:`-gnata` switch that also controls assertions, or with a separate Debug_Policy pragma.

-The latter pragma is new in the Ada 2005 versions of GNAT (but it can be used in Ada 95 and Ada 83 programs as well), and is analogous to pragma ``Assertion_Policy`` to control assertions.
+The latter pragma is new in the Ada 2005 versions of GNAT (but it can be used in Ada 95 and Ada 83 programs as well) and is analogous to pragma ``Assertion_Policy`` to control assertions.

 ``Assertion_Policy`` and ``Debug_Policy`` are configuration pragmas,
-and thus they can appear in :file:`gnat.adc` if you are not using a project file, or in the file designated to contain configuration pragmas in a project file.
+and thus can appear in :file:`gnat.adc` if you are not using a project file or in the file designated to contain configuration pragmas in a project file.
 They then apply to all subsequent compilations.
 In practice the use of the :switch:`-gnata` switch is often the most convenient method of controlling